 How the Sectional Blade Design Works

 Traditional truck plows rely on a single, rigid moldboard.
-That works fine on flat pavement, but sidewalks, crossings, and older concrete are rarely flat.
+That works fine on flat pavement, but parking lots, crossings, and older concrete are rarely flat.
 When a rigid blade hits a high spot, the whole plow rides up.
 When it hits a low spot, snow gets left behind.
 Operators end up making extra passes or compensating with salt.

 The RazorBack uses independently moving moldboard sections instead of one solid blade.
 Each section is mounted to move and trip on its own, allowing the plow to follow the surface more closely as conditions change.